-This method is especially popular with evenly spaced data, for example, time series.
-In applications where there is noise, one can use the median of the $r^t$ in the bin instead of their mean.
+This method is especially popular with evenly spaced data, such as time series.
+In applications where there is noise, we can use the median of the $r^t$ in the bin instead of their mean.

-8.6.2 Kernel Smoother
+8.8.2 Kernel Smoother